200 Phone Interview Questions To Ace Your Phone Interview

 Phone interviews are, after all, just another form of an interview.
 And like any other interview, the key to having a successful interview is being prepared.
 In addition to being prepared for an interview, it is also vital that you perform up to your standards.
 A phone interview solely relies on your ability to speak.
 Be prepared and inherently you will be speaking with confidence.

 Don't rush to answer or interrupt the interviewer.
 An interviewer usually starts the conversation.
 Be patient and listen to everything he has to say to you.
 Don't just listen for the sake of listening.
+Ask questions to the recruiter to stand out.
 You could note down the significant bits of information and refer to these later in the process.

 Listen what the recruiter has to say first, understand, then speak.
 If you don't understand something, don't worry and ask again, but don't make it a pattern.
 Speak with a bright tone expressing your eagerness in the voice.